Big Baby DRAM: Promotion

 "Broccoli" was released as the album's lead single on April 6, 2016.
 The song features a guest appearance from American rapper Lil Yachty, while the production was handled by J Gramm, with additional production by Rogét Chahayed and Karl Rubin.
 The song's accompanying music video premiered on July 22, 2016, on DRAM's YouTube account.
-On September 21, 2018, the single was certified seven-times platinum by the Recording Industry Association of America (RIAA).
+On May 28, 2026, the single was certified Diamond by the Recording Industry Association of America (RIAA).

 "Cute" was released as the album's second single on July 29, 2016.
 The track was produced by Charlie Heat.

 "Cash Machine" was released as the album's third single on September 9, 2016.
 The track was produced by Ricky Reed.
 The music video for the single premiered on October 18, 2016.

 "Gilligan" was first released for digital download on April 21, 2017.
 The song features guest appearances from American rappers ASAP Rocky and Juicy J. The song later sent to rhythmic contemporary radio on July 18, 2017, as the album's fourth single.

 The album's first promotional single, "Ill Nana", was released on September 29, 2017.
 The song features a guest appearance from American rapper Trippie Redd.

 The album's second promotional single, "Crumbs", was released on November 17, 2017.
 The song features a guest appearance from American rapper Playboi Carti.